In your essay, you will state an opinion about an academic topic and persuade readers to agree with your opinion.

 At the end of your introduction paragraph, you should give your thesis.
 The thesis should clearly state the opinion that you will defend in your essay.

 Review the characteristics of an effective thesis as needed.
 For a persuasive essay, it is especially important that you don't simply state a fact; your thesis should be an opinion.
 You can tell if it is an opinion by asking if someone else could have a different opinion on the topic.
-For example, "Soccer is a sport." is a fact, but "Soccer is the best sport ever." is an opinion.
-Someone else could think that basketball or some other sport is the best sport, so you can tell it is an opinion.
+For example, "Dogs are animals." is a fact, but "Dogs are the best pets ever." is an opinion.
+Someone else could think that cats or some other animal are the best pets, so you can tell it is an opinion.

 An effective thesis statement...

 Your body paragraphs should give reasons that support your thesis.
 As you plan your essay, you should think about what type of appeal you will use to convince your reader your opinion is correct.
 You will need to use effective rhetoric to convince the reader.